mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 }
 ```

-However, this will not work since function props are [non-serializable](https://nextjs.org/docs/getting-started/react-essentials#passing-props-from-server-to-client-components-serialization).
+Unfortunately, **this will not work** since function props are [non-serializable](https://nextjs.org/docs/getting-started/react-essentials#passing-props-from-server-to-client-components-serialization).
-It is recommended that these components be ["moved to the leaves"](https://nextjs.org/docs/getting-started/react-essentials#moving-client-components-to-the-leaves) to avoid this issue and improve overall performance.
+Instead, the Next.js team recommends moving components like these ["to the leaves"](https://nextjs.org/docs/getting-started/react-essentials#moving-client-components-to-the-leaves) to avoid this issue and improve overall performance.